-- Wireless is the largest Canadian wireless communications service provider, serving approximately 9.0 million retail voice and data subscribers as at December 31, 2010, representing approximately 36% of Canadian wireless subscribers. - Wireless operates on the global standards Global System for Mobile communications/High-Speed Packet Access ("GSM/HSPA") wireless network technology platforms.
+- Wireless is the largest Canadian wireless communications service provider, serving approximately 9.3 million retail voice and data subscribers as at December 31, 2011, representing approximately 35% of Canadian wireless subscribers. - Wireless operates on the global standard Global System for Mobile communications/High-Speed Packet Access/Long Term Evolution ("GSM/HSPA/LTE") wireless network technology platforms.
 Its underlying GSM/General Packet Radio Service/Enhanced Data for GSM Evolution ("GSM/GPRS/EDGE") network provides coverage to approximately 95% of Canada's population.
-Overlaying the GSM network is a next generation wireless data technology called Universal Mobile Telephone System/Evolved HSPA ("UMTS/HSPA+") which covers approximately 88% of the population with wireless data services at speeds of up to 21 Mbps.
-Wireless customers are able to access their services in most parts of the world through roaming agreements with various other GSM and HSPA wireless network operators.
+Overlaying the infrastructure used for the GSM network is a next generation wireless data technology called Universal Mobile Telephone System/Evolved HSPA ("UMTS/HSPA+") which covers approximately 91% of the population with wireless data services at speeds capable of up to 42 Mbps.
+Further overlaying the infrastructure is the latest generation wireless data technology called LTE which covers approximately 32% of the population with wireless data service speeds capable of up to 150 Mbps.
+Wireless was first in Canada in deploying LTE across the country, starting with Ottawa in July 2011 and followed by Toronto, Montreal and Vancouver.
+By the end of 2011, the LTE network expanded to several cities around the Greater Toronto Area such as Mississauga, Brampton, Vaughan, Richmond Hill and Markham, and the Greater Vancouver Area, such as West and North Vancouver, Port Coquitlam, Delta, Langley, Surrey and Maple Ridge. - Wireless customers are able to access their services in most parts of the world through roaming agreements with various other GSM and HSPA wireless network operators.
 Rogers has one of the largest roaming footprints and number of available destinations for its customers' wireless usage in the world.
 With each roaming agreement, Rogers has established a direct relationship with the operator rather than implementing third party services. - Wireless offers wireless voice, data and messaging services including related handsets devices and accessories, across Canada.
 Wireless' services are generally all available under either postpaid or prepaid payment options.
-Wireless' network provides customers with advanced high-speed wireless data services, including mobile access to the Internet, wireless e-mail, digital picture and video transmission, mobile video, music and application downloading, video calling and two-way short messaging service ("SMS" or "text messaging"). - Wireless' nationwide distribution network includes: an independent dealer network; Rogers Wireless, Fido and chatr stores, which are managed by Rogers Retail; major retail chains; and convenience stores.
-Wireless markets its products and services under the Rogers Wireless, Fido and chatr brands through an extensive nationwide distribution network across Canada of approximately 2,900 dealer and retail third party locations and approximately 400 Rogers Retail locations (which is a segment of Cable).
-The distribution network sells its service plans and devices, and there are thousands of additional locations selling its prepaid services.
+Wireless' networks provide customers with advanced high-speed wireless data services, including mobile access to the Internet, e-mail, digital picture and video transmission, mobile video, music and application downloading, video calling, two-way short messaging service ("SMS" or "text messaging"), and an increasing number of machine-to-machine wireless applications. - Wireless' nationwide distribution network includes: an independent dealer network; Rogers Wireless, Fido and chatr stores; major retail chains; and convenience stores.
+Wireless markets its products and services under the Rogers Wireless, Fido and chatr brands through an extensive nationwide distribution network across Canada of approximately 3,400 dealer and retail third party locations and approximately 360 Rogers owned retail locations.
+The distribution network sells its service plans and devices, and there are also thousands of additional locations selling its prepaid services.
 Wireless also offers many of its products and services through telemarketing and on the rogers.com, fido.ca, and chatrwireless.com e-business websites.
 The information contained in or connected to our websites is not a part of and not incorporated into this AIF.